mesako/SABERWest2023/docs/450-scientific-figures.md

 dev.off() # finishes editing the file
 ```

-Any changes to the figure that are contained between the initial creation of the figure (i.e. the `pdf` command) and the `dev.off` command will be included in the final saved image.
-However, the figure is being printed directly to the file it is writing and won't appear elsewhere.
+Any changes to the figure that are contained between the initial creation of the figure (i.e. the `pdf` command) and the `dev.off` command will be included in the final saved image (worksheet task 3.5.3D).
+However, the figure is being printed directly to the file it is writing and won't appear elsewhere (worksheet task 3.5.3E).